Mulloway (2020)

 Summary

 Mulloway is a widely distributed species in Australian waters.
-Stock status is sustainable in WA and SA, depleted in NSW and undefined in QLD.
+Stock status is sustainable in WA and SA, recovering in NSW and undefined in QLD.

 Stock Status Overview